 Considered by many vinyl enthusiasts to be one of the best value phono preamps on the market, the Mani delivers a superb wide sound stage and impressive dynamic performance.

 Much like the Pro-Ject Phono Box, the Mani is compatible with MM and MC cartridges.
 However, you have much more control here.

-There are four switchable gain modes, (30, 42, 47, and 59dB), meaning the Mani is ready for a wide range of phono cartridges, including higher-gain MM designs than can end up somewhere in between most MM and MC designs.
+There are four switchable gain modes (33, 42, 48, or 60dB), meaning the Mani is ready for a wide range of phono cartridges, including higher-gain MM designs that can end up somewhere in between most MM and MC designs.

-As a California-based company, Schiit proudly states that their units are designed and built in California, USA, with many components sourced locally.
+As a California-based company, Schiit proudly states that its units are designed and built in California, USA, with many components sourced locally.

 Graham Slee Gram Amp 2 Communicator

 Once again, simplicity is often key when it comes to designing audio devices that deliver high-performance at a cost-effective price.